 9. When it's finished, your PC will be rebooted again.

-Meanwhile, If you plan to install Windows Server on SSD with Qiling Disk Master.
-Please switch to Qiling Disk Master Server which is designed for Windows Server 2022, 2019, 2016, 2012(R2), 2008(R), 2003 users.
+If you plan to install Windows Server on an SSD with Qiling Disk Master, please switch to Qiling Disk Master Server, which is specifically designed for users of Windows Server 2022, 2019, 2016, 2012(R2), 2008(R), and 2003.

 What are the benefits of installing Windows 10 on an SSD?